makeabilitylab/physcomp/arduino/buttons.md

 As with any circuit, there are many ways to wire up a button with a pull-down resistor configuration.
 Here are some examples—all are functionally equivalent.
 I tend to use the wiring shown on the far left, which is the same one shown above.

 ![Five separate wiring diagrams of a pull-down resistor configuration with a button wired to Pin 2 on the Arduino Uno](assets/images/ArduinoUno_Button_PullDownResistor_WiringDiagramGallery.png)

+To zoom in on this image, right-click and select 'Open image in a new tab.'
+{: .fs-1 }

 ### Code to turn on LED with button press